 Days Sales Outstanding (DSO)

-Days sales outstanding are also known as Days receivables, it measures the average number of days that a company takes to collect the payment after a credit sales has been recorded.
+Days sales outstanding or DSO is also known as days receivables, it measures the average number of days that a company takes to collect the payment after a credit sale has been recorded.

-LOW DSO The company has a strict control over its credit terms and takes fewer days to collect its receivables.
+LOW DSO – The company has a strict control over its credit terms and takes fewer days to collect its receivables.

 |Net credit sales for April||3,00,000|

 Days Sales Outstanding = 6 Days

 It means the number of days on average that customers take to pay back to this company are 6 days.